Presence sensing basics

 - The more your Nest products contribute to presence sensing, the better your home will get at knowing when you’ve left and when you’re back.

-- You can also manually set your home to Home or Away mode with the Nest app or Home app.
+- You can manually set your home to Home or Away mode with the Nest app or Home app.

 How your home learns when you leave or come home

-- If you don’t have a phone set to help automatically switch to Home or Away, the accuracy and timing can be affected, especially if your Google Nest thermostat or Google Nest Protect don’t typically see a lot of activity.
+- If you don’t have a phone that is set to automatically switch to Home or Away, the accuracy and timing can be affected, especially if your Google Nest thermostat or Google Nest Protect don’t typically see a lot of activity.
 For instance, if you have a Nest thermostat installed in an alcove that is away from normal daily traffic, it will not be able to notice when people arrive.

 How Nest products help sense when you leave or come home